sssngth/documents-and-policies/Lido Ethereum Block Proposer Rewards Policy.md

 ## E. Definitions

 ##### Block Builder
-The agent responsible for assembling the potential contents of a block, i.e. the set of transactions that makes up the "payload" of a block.
-In Proof-of-Work (PoW) Ethereum it was the miner.
-In Proof-of-Stake (PoS) Ethereum it is the validator, but this activity can be separated from the validator via PBS, in which case block builders need to submit bids for blocks to be included to the block proposer for inclusion.
+The agent responsible for assembling the potential contents of a block, i.e. the set of transactions that makes up its "payload".
+In [Proof-of-Work (PoW) Ethereum](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/) it was the miner.
+In [Proof-of-Stake (PoS) Ethereum](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) it is the validator, but this activity can be separated from the validator via [PBS](#Proposer-Builder-Separation-PBS), in which case block builders need to submit bids for blocks to be included to the [block proposer](#Block-Proposer) for inclusion.

 ##### Block Proposer
 The agent responsible for proposing new blocks in a blockchain.
-In PoW Ethereum it was the miner, in PoS Ethereum it is the validator.
+In PoW Ethereum it was the miner, in PoS Ethereum it is the [validator](#Validator).

 ##### Community Staking Module (CSM)
-Third Staking Router module for permissionless NO entry to the Lido on Ethereum protocol, primarily intended for solo and community stakers.
+Third [Staking Router](#Staking-Router) module for permissionless NO entry to the Lido on Ethereum protocol, primarily intended for solo and community stakers.

-##### Curated Module
+##### Curated Module (CM)
-First Staking Router module utilizing the `NodeoperatorRegistry` contract for permissioned, DAO-controlled registry of curated NOs as known from Lido on Ethereum V1.
+First [Staking Router](#Staking-Router) module utilizing the `NodeoperatorRegistry` contract for permissioned, DAO-controlled registry of curated NOs as known from Lido on Ethereum V1.

 ##### Lido V2
-Upgrade to the Lido on Ethereum protocol pushing towards increased decentralization by introduction of the modular Staking Router architecture.
+Upgrade to the Lido on Ethereum protocol pushing towards increased decentralization by introduction of the modular [Staking Router](#Staking-Router) architecture.
 See https://blog.lido.fi/lido-v2-launch/.

 ##### Maximal Extractable Value (MEV)
 See https://ethereum.org/developers/docs/mev.

 ##### Node Operator (NO)
-A person/organization/entity etc. that operates validators.
+A person/organization/entity etc. that operates [validators](#Validator).
 In the context of this policy, one that does so as a part of the Lido on Ethereum protocol.

 ##### Proposer/Builder Separation (PBS)
 See https://ethereum.org/roadmap/pbs#proposer-builder-separation and https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/ (section "In-protocol Proposer-Builder Separation").